tomaslangkaas/syllab6/README.md

 *syllab6* is designed to ease representation of binary data in human memory: Syllables are pronouncable and effectively stored in auditory memory; lowercase syllables are easily read, easily typed and easily stored in muscle memory; sequences of random syllables are likely to evoke meaning (by accidental similarity to real words) which additionally eases their memorability.

-The characters included in *syllab6* were specifically chosen to generate pronouncably distinct syllables (in English) and reduce the likelihood of misinterpretation.
+The characters included in *syllab6* were specifically chosen from the English alphabet to generate pronouncably distinct syllables (in English) and reduce the likelihood of misinterpretation.
 The characters `c`, `j`, `q`, `u`, `w`, and `x` were deliberately excluded because they have several possible pronounciations or may be pronounced like or look similar to other included characters.

-In *syllab6*, each syllable consists of one consonant (encoding 4 bits) followed by one vowel (encoding 2 bits).
+In *syllab6*, each syllable consists of one consonant (encoding 4 bits) followed by one vowel (encoding 2 bits). *syllab6* is case-sensitive and only includes lowercase characters.
 The tables below list the 20 characters of *syllab6*, with the corresponding binary value of each.

 ### Consonants